rigoford/docker-ansible/README.md

         -w="/home/ansible" \
         garethjevans/ansible:latest ansible-playbook playbooks/myplaybook.yml

-To run a playbook that uses the softlayer inventry:
+To run a playbook that uses the softlayer inventory:

     docker run --rm -it \
         --name ansible \